LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey: Challenges and Opportunities

 \section{Challenges and Opportunities}

 In this section, we highlight some existing challenges and opportunities for LLM-HAS. \\

 \textbf{Human Flexibility and Variability. } Human feedback varies widely in terms of role, timing, and style across various LLM-HAS.
 Humans are often subjective, influenced by their personalities, which means different individuals interacting with an LLM-HAS may lead to different outcomes and conclusions.
 This highlights the need and opportunity for i) thorough investigations or benchmarks on how varied human feedback affects entire systems, and ii) flexible frameworks that can support and adapt to diverse human feedback.
-In addition, humans, regarded as a ``special agent'' in the LLM-HAS, are subject to fewer restrictions and evaluations than LLM-based agents.
+In addition, humans, regarded as a ''special agent'' in the LLM-HAS, are subject to fewer restrictions and evaluations than LLM-based agents.
 This limits how the LLM-HAS can be improved because the impedance may be on the human side instead of the agent.
 This concern remains and requires a refined strategy to define the strict, fine interaction rule and evaluation equally for both human and LLM-based agents.
 Also, many studies today substitute real human participants with LLM simulated human proxies, failing to capture human input's variety and unpredictability.
+For example, CollabLLM \citep{wu2025collabllm} employs a user simulator to mimic human interaction according to a predefined linguistic style.
+Nevertheless, the model still relies on fixed prompts to reproduce the requested actions, and its internal knowledge far exceeds that of an average human.
+As a result, the simulated conversation rarely involves extensive classification and verification steps \citep{yao2025taubench}, which are often expressed in imprecise language in the human perspective.
+In contrast, real users frequently produce grammatical errors or struggle to articulate their intentions clearly, behaviors that are rarely observed in LLM agents.
 The performance gap between humans and the simulated human remains unknown, potentially making the comparison incomparable. \\